Anduin2017/AnduinOS-Docs/Install/Setup-Wallpaper--Slideshow.md

     Don't forget to replace `~/Pictures/Wallpapers` with the path to the directory containing your wallpapers!

     And the script switches the wallpaper every 30 minutes.
 If you want to change the interval, you can modify the `*/30` part in the script.

+Or even easier, you can install this gnome extension: [wallpaper--switcher](https://extensions.gnome.org/extension/4812/wallpaper-switcher/), which allows you to set up a wallpaper slideshow through the GNOME Shell.